America’s Frontlines

 In this episode:

-And of course we get our regular dose of military history to help keep us smart.
+We get our normal dose of military history to keep us sharp.

 In this episode: